Organ Damage From Car Accidents: Chicago, Illinois

 You might feel that the testing is unnecessary now but be thankful if your doctors diagnose your condition early.

 Internal bleeding is the most dangerous complication accompanying any internal injury.
 Life-threatening internal injury-related bleeding can be caused by ruptured blood vessels, perforations in the intestinal tract, punctured lungs, or micro-tears in the brain.

 Other severe and common internal injuries include:

 - Internal hemorrhaging

-- In most cases when a victim experiences a ruptured spleen, the damaged organ needs to be removed.
-Rupturing of the spleen is most often due to a blunt force trauma to the left side of the body and, if left untreated, can cause rapid internal bleeding and infection.
+- In many ruptured spleen cases, the organ needs to be removed.
+A ruptured spleen is most often due to a blunt force trauma to the left side of the body and, if left untreated, can cause rapid internal bleeding and infection.